 Bloch et al. make their reading from PAM 42.926.
 They agree with Barthélemy’s reading and they cite Cross’ discussion as further evidence for their decision.
 They furthermore accept Milik’s emendation.

 The second problem I would like to note is how the evidence of the images problematises the overly simple methods of using a dot/circellus of the Discoveries of the Judaean Desert series—or even the 2019 re-edition of Bloch et al. The language of certainty and appealing to a digitally altered image without spelling out the methodology is rather problematic to my mind.
 Perhaps, one could argue that the first editors should be given some slack, but I am not convinced it would have been so hard to say what image they used and/or say a word or two about how the image was edited to achieve such certainty.
 Since the above images was very likely one of the images Barthélemy or Cross consulted, it is difficult to justify their confidence.
-This is where digital humanities can provide not only a way to analyse these images to get some understanding about the reading, but we also have Jupyter Notebooks where we can spell out the methodology we use to achieve our palaeographical conclusions.13
+This is where digital humanities can provide not only a way to analyse these images to get some understanding about the reading, but we can use something like Jupyter Notebooks where we can spell out the methodology we use to achieve our palaeographical conclusions.13

 It’s clear we have before us an intriguing issue that relates to various issues of palaeography, historical syntax, and (perhaps!) political discourse of messianic ideals in the Second Temple era.
 In the next post, we will advance in our analysis of this text by using Computer Vision Algorithms.
 We have some significant obstacles to overcome before any language of certainty can be used.